Skip to Content

 Intermediate Methods in AAC Training

 This four-day intensive in-person training provides intermediate training in AAC skills and techniques in the context of a human-animal team.
-Participants will learn AAC, AAPT, and AASC interventions and skills to pass the AAC Team Evaluation.
+Participants will learn AAC interventions and skills to pass the AAC Team Evaluation.
 All animals will be pre-assessed prior to the training.

 Participants earn 40 CEs (24 contact, 16 non-contact).